Allocations/api-docs/docs/tutorials/intro.md

 ## Get an API Key

-API keys can be generated from the Allocations Dashboard on the [API Settings page](https://dashboard.allocations.com).
+API keys can be generated from the Allocations API Dashboard on the [API Keys](https://dashboard.allocations.com).

 ## Using an API Key